greg-js/arch-wiki-md-repo/wiki/_content/english/Mutt.md

 *   The `-q` parameter makes gpg2 quiet which prevents gpg2 output messing with Mutt interface.
 *   The pipe `|` at the end of a string is the Mutt syntax to tell that you want the result of what is preceeding.

-Explanation: when Mutt starts, it will first source the result of the password decryption, that's why it will prompt for a passphrase.
+Explanation: when Mutt starts, it will first source the result of the password decryption, that is why it will prompt for a passphrase.
 Then all passwords will be stored in memory in specific variables for the time Mutt runs.
 Then, when a folder-hook is called, it sets the imap_pass variable to the variable holding the appropriate password.
 When switching accounts, the imap_pass variable will be set to another variable holding another password, etc.

 If you use external tools like OfflineIMAP and msmtp, you need to set up an agent (e.g. gpg-agent, see [GnuPG#gpg-agent](/index.php/GnuPG#gpg-agent "GnuPG")) to keep the passphrase into cache and thus avoiding those tools always prompting for it.

 #### Security concern

-If `enter-command` is available from the UI, it is possible to see the password unencrypted, which my be undesired if anybody else than you has access to your session while Mutt is running.
+If `enter-command` is available from the UI, it is possible to see the password unencrypted, which may be undesired if anybody else than you has access to your session while Mutt is running.
 You may want to disable it for this reason.
 As a consequence, every command that the user intends to use must be bound to a key in advance, otherwise it will never be accessible.

  `.muttrc`
 ```